dnomyar90/football-karate-demo-graphql/README.md

 ./run-load-test.sh
 ```

+- Functional test report will be available on folder `qa/target/cucumber-html-reports`
-Generated test report will be available on folder `qa\target\cucumber-html-reports`
+- Performance test report will be available on folder `target/gatling/loadtests-`